-Our school's sex education policy is based on the DfEE guidance document 'Sex and Relationship Education Guidance' (ref DfEE0116/2000) and reflects the principles and values that we uphold as a school.
+Our school's sex education policy is based on the DfE guidance document 'Sex and Relationship Education Guidance' and reflects the principles and values that we uphold as a school.
+See https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data /file/1090195/Relationships_Education_RSE_and_Health_Education.pdf

-At St Helens Primary School, sex and relationship education is delivered through the PSHE and Citizenship framework.
 We believe the objective of sex and relationship education is to help and support young people through their physical, emotional and moral development.
 A successful programme, firmly embedded in PSHE, will help young people learn to respect themselves and others and move with confidence from childhood through adolescence into adulthood.